filippomassarelli/docker-mini-seedrs/README.md

 Our APIs have been developed following a behavior-driven development (BDD) approach using [RSpec](https://rspec.info/).

-Refer to [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) the expected output of running `rspec`.
+Refer to [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) to see the expected output of running `rspec`.

 > :warning: For speed and efficiency [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) was developed with sqlite3 as database.
 When dockerizing the project, the decision to move to PostgreSQL was also made.
 A database authentication error now arises when running `rspec` which I am struggling to resolve.